oa-kwaku/persuasive-argument-prediction-with-llms/README.md

 ### Task

-For this objective, we had a JSON dataset of OP opinions.
-From this dataset I wanted to see if I could predict which OP's were open to their minds being changed with the help of GPT 3.5 and prompting
+For this objective, I had a JSON dataset of OP opinions.
+From this dataset I wanted to see if I could predict which OP's had "malleable" minds with the help of GPT 3.5 and prompting

 ### Approach

-I tried two different strategies to try to predict the malleability of OP's
+I tried two different strategies to try to predict the malleability of OP's:

 1. **Unprimed Approach** Rely on the encoded knowledge GPT 3.5 might have about open-mindedness and produce an unrimed prompt